< AllMoto's Motorcycle Investor mag

 Tempting though it was to wind her up with some made-up theory, I had to go for the only rational explanation: which is there really is a motorcycle god and she decided to mess with your head that week.

 For heaven’s sake.
 Ms M weighs less than the largest cat in our little domestic fleet (don’t ask, but you can rule out weight-related stress), rides as though the police has her under 24-hour surveillance (so forget the stunt theory) and I’m pretty sure you can rule out sabotage by either international terror groups or the CIA.
-Madame has been known to experiment with bread-making recipes, but I don’t think that gets you on the underground international political radar.
+Madame has been known to experiment with bread-making recipes, but I don’t think that gets you on the radar as an underground international political trouble-maker.

 See more Travels with Guido